Are brown recluse spiders common in the home?

-ANSWER: They are not that common.
+ANSWER: Brown recluse spiders are not that common.
 There are several species of recluse spiders in the United States.
 They are found in almost every part of the country.
 However, other types of spiders can deliver a similar bite, so the bite does not confirm the spider as a recluse.

 Spiders are predators.
 They feed on other insects.
-To achieve control of spiders will usually require controlling insects or other "bugs.”
-Call your local Orkin Branch to set up an inspection with a trained Orkin Pest Specialist.
-You will be provided with recommendations and a treatment plan to control, not just the spiders, but also the other prey they are feeding on.
+So, controlling spiders usually requires controlling insects or other "bugs."
+Give us a call to set up a home inspection.
+You will be provided with recommendations and a treatment plan from your Orkin Man to control, not just the spiders, but also the other prey they are feeding on.

 If someone is bitten, watch them closely for a reaction.
 Seek medical attention, and if possible, try to take the spider for identification.

 - Brown Recluse Prevalence

 - Difference Between a Cellar Spider and a Brown Recluse Spider

 Our Pest Library

 Our Pest Library is full of up-to-date information on termites, ants, and cockroaches as well as more than 25 common household pests.
 Find out more information about their behavior, habits, and other cool facts.